Michael Dell: Business career

 While a freshman pre-med student at the University of Texas, Dell started an informal business putting together and selling upgrade kits for personal computers in Room 2713 of the Dobie Center residential building.
 He then applied for a vendor license to bid on contracts for the State of Texas, winning bids by not having the overhead of a computer store.

-In January 1984, Dell banked on his conviction that the potential cost savings of a manufacturer selling PCs directly had enormous advantages over the conventional indirect retail channel.
-In January 1984, Dell registered his company as "PC's Limited".
-Operating out of a condominium, the business sold between $50,000 and $80,000 worth of PC upgrades, kits, and add-on components.
+In January 1984, Dell recognized that selling PCs directly to consumers could cut costs compared to traditional retail.
+He registered his company as "PC's Limited" and began operating from a condominium, selling between $50,000 and $80,000 worth of PC upgrades, kits, and add-on components.
+Dell's strategy was to manufacture computers after receiving orders.
 In May, Dell incorporated the company as "Dell Computer Corporation" and relocated to a business center in North Austin.
 The company employed a few people as order takers, a few more to fill the orders, and, as Dell recalled, a manufacturing staff consisting of "three guys with screwdrivers sitting at six-foot tables".
 The venture's capitalization cost was $1,000.
+During the formative years of Dell Computer, Dell was mentored by Morton Meyerson.

 In 1992, aged 27, he became the youngest CEO of a company ranked in Fortune magazine's list of the top 500 corporations.
 In 1996, Dell started selling computers over the Web, the same year his company launched its first servers.
-Dell Inc. soon reported about $1 million in sales per day from dell.com.
+By March 1997, Dell Inc. reported about $1 million in sales per day from dell.com.
 In the first quarter of 2001, Dell Inc. reached a world market share of 12.8 percent, surpassing Compaq to become the world's largest PC maker.
 The metric marked the first time the rankings had shifted over the previous seven years.
 The company's combined shipments of desktops, notebooks and servers grew 34.3 percent worldwide and 30.7 percent in the United States at a time when competitors' sales were shrinking.

-In 1998, Dell founded MSD Capital L.P. to manage his family's investments.
-Investment activities include publicly traded securities, private equity activities, and real estate.
-The firm employs 80 people and has offices in New York, Santa Monica and London.
-Dell himself is not involved in day-to-day operations.
 On March 4, 2004, Dell stepped down as CEO, but stayed as chairman of Dell Inc.'s board, while Kevin Rollins, then president and COO, became president and CEO.
 On January 31, 2007, Dell returned as CEO at the request of the board, succeeding Rollins.

 In 2013, Michael Dell with the help of Silver Lake Partners, Microsoft, and a consortium of lenders took Dell, Inc. private.
 The deal was reportedly worth $25 billion and faced difficulties during its execution.
 Notable resistance came from Carl Icahn, but after several months he stepped aside.
-Michael Dell received a 75% stake in the private company.
+Michael Dell received a 75% stake in the company.